-Railroad Garden: I found a garden allotment that has been abandoned near the Railroad tracks.
+I found a garden allotment that had been abandoned near the Railroad tracks.
 I took out the garbage.
 I fixed up the fence.
 I cataloged the plant life.
 I pruned the trees.
-I planted some food.
+I planted some food and fed my family.
 I helped the soil.
-I am paying attention to who and what uses the space.
-I care for the plants.
-I meet the neighbors, the passers-by, the drinkers, the sleepers, the talkers, the kids, anyone.
-Talk and listen.
-Learn about food, history, drinking, Warsaw, Poland, the weather, anything.
-Read about how it’s going.
+I paid attention to who and what uses the space.
+I met the neighbors, the passers-by, the drinkers, the sleepers, the talkers, the kids, anyone.
+Talked and listened.
+Learned about food, history, drinking, Warsaw, Poland, the weather, anything.

 In Warsaw there are these amazing little plots of paradise: urban gardens known as działki [pronounced JOW-ki.
 Singular: działka].
 In fact, they are not so much gardens as allotments, a direct translation, little pieces of land assigned to people by some sort of authority.
 Who are these people and who is this authority?
 This is a mystery I am still trying to unravel.
 It seems like either your family has a działka and always had a działka, or your family doesn’t have one and never did.